umarbutler/orjsonl/README.md

 ) -> None
 ```

-`append()` serializes and appends an iterable of Python objects to a UTF-8-encoded jsonl file.
+`append()` serializes and appends an iterable of Python objects to a compressed or uncompressed UTF-8-encoded jsonl file jsonl file.

 `path` is a path-like object giving the pathname (absolute or relative to the current working directory) of the compressed or uncompressed UTF-8-encoded jsonl file to be appended.